rainlanguage/rain-protocol-subgraph/README.md

 ```
 nix-shell
 ```
+This will install all the dependencies correctly.
+The first time will take a while.
+### Prepare setup
+You can deploy the subgraph to a existing node or locally with your own node.
+To prepare you should:

 ### Run tests
 To complete the setup, you need to run the necessary local nodes (Hardhat and TheGraph).
 Follow the next steps:
     - In the actual terminal run: `yarn hardhat-node` to start the hardhat local node.